 Intrabank transactions occur when the intermediary bank is the same on both sides of the credit transfer.
 Both debtor and beneficiary are customers of the same bank which holds both their accounts.
 Consequently the debtor bank the same as the creditor bank.
 And in this case, there is no clearing needed and the transaction is settled directly through an internal book transfer.
 The bank debits the originator account and credits the beneficiary account.
 These transactions can be executed much faster than the ones which have to go through the clearing and settlement process in a CSM.

-Now look at the model for the intrabank transfer.
-There is one big box in the center which represents the bank playing the role of both originator bank and beneficiary bank.
+Now, look at the model for the intrabank transfer.
+There is one big box in the center that represents the bank playing the role of both originator bank and beneficiary bank.
 In a way, this shows that the bank sends the transaction to itself.
 The originator and the beneficiary are connected to the big box since both are customers of the bank.

 The bigger the bank, the larger the customer base and the higher the percentage of on-us transactions because the probability of having transactions between the bank customers increases.
 Some customers have multiple accounts (current accounts, saving accounts, etc) and need to move funds from one of their accounts to another.
 They initiate intrabank transactions for that purpose as well.
 As a matter of fact, the number of intrabank transactions between accounts of the same customer is much higher than between accounts of two different customers in a bank.